 To save PCB space, the resistors are mounted standing.
+To install:

-First, bend the leads in form and put the resistor through the corresponding mounting holes.
-Bend the leads aside to prevent the resistor from falling out, and solder it accurately on the back side.
-Then, cut the remaining leads above the solder joint.
+- 1. Bend the leads in form and put the resistor through the corresponding mounting holes. - 2.
+Bend the leads aside to prevent the resistor from falling out.

 The resistance value is given with colored bands on the resistor.
 The code consists of four, five or six bands.
 With four bands, the first two are the base value (see table below), the third is the multiplier to the base value and the fourth is the tolerance.
-Five-bands code uses the first three bands for base value.
+Five-band code uses the first three bands for base value.
 With six bands, the sixth is the temperature coefficient.
 The resistor value is:

-base value \ multiplier [ ± tolerance ]
+base value multiplier [± tolerance]